 Using Story Mode in your classroom

-You must have a teacher account to play Story Mode.
-You can import current and future Story Mode episodes as they become available via our Season 1 download page.
+You can import additional Story Mode episodes as they become available via our Season 1 download page.

 If you need any help, our community managers are happy to assist you!
 You can access our Knowledge Center or chat with us Monday to Friday, 10 am to 4 pm EST.